• Category Archives Uncategorized

 Now that you have your feeder in a good spot and hopefully attracting lots of hummingbirds, you will want to make sure that the nectar is always fresh so that the hummingbirds keep coming back for more.
 If the nectar goes bad the hummingbirds will quit using your feeder.

-Heat from the outside air is what will determine how long the nectar stays fresh before the sugar starts to ferment.
+This is what will determine how long the nectar stays fresh before the sugar starts to ferment.
 The hotter the temperature is the quicker the sugar will ferment and the sooner the nectar will have to be changed.
 Usually if the outside temperature stays in the 60’s you nectar might last up to a week before needing to be changed.
 Once the temperature gets hotter, it will need to be changed more frequently.
 Below is a chart that will give you a general idea about how often the nectar will need changing.
 Using the chart along with your visual observations will tell you when to change the nectar

 High temperatures…………Change after